Utah River and Wilderness Expeditions since 1964... come Tag-A-Long with us!

 This new style of trips was well received by the many European visitors.
 Soon, European media came as well.
 They joined the trips to film documentaries for German television and wrote articles for France’s leading newspapers and magazines.
 Over the years, with this publicity, Tag-A-Long Expeditions and Moab, Utah became known worldwide as adventure capitals.

-It is this vision and innovation that has allowed Tag-A-Long to thrive for over half a decade.
+It is this vision and innovation that has allowed Tag-A-Long to thrive for over half a century.